 \subsection{Comparison with State-of-the-Art Methods}

-The experimental results of our proposed method are mentioned in Table~\ref{table:comparison-to-sota} for the KinfaceW-I and II datasets.
-Our method obtains the highest results in the KinFaceW-II and the highest for the mother-daughter relationship for the KinFaceW-I.
+We mentioned the experimental results of our proposed method in Table~\ref{table:comparison-to-sota} for the KinfaceW-I and II datasets.
+Our method achieved the highest results on KinFaceW-II and the highest for the mother-daughter relationship on KinFaceW-I.